Updated: Wednesday 1 July 2020

 We will publish updates on this webpage and on our social media channels if there are any changes to services and notify users directly by email, where possible.

-Gym and fitness classes – Following the latest announcements made by the Government, we will be will be suspending our adult fitness activities from 9pm Friday 20 March until further notice.
+Gym and fitness classes – Following the announcements made by the Government, our adult fitness activities have been temporarily suspended until further notice.
 This includes the gym, exercise referral, sports activities and all group exercise classes.
 We’re waiting for confirmation from the Government on when we can reopen our gym and fitness facilities.
 In the meantime, we have completed thorough risk assessments and will be introducing several cleaning, hygiene and social distancing measures to keep you safe once we reopen.

-YMCA Horley Family Centre will be closed to the public from Monday 23 March – we will continue to support families via phone and email contact.
+YMCA Horley Family Centre will be closed to the public from Monday 23 March, however we will continue to support families via phone and email contact.

 Our charitable work during the Coronavirus pandemic